Why Kobe Bryant Never Played Golf With Michael Jordan

 Kobe Bryant and Michael Jordan’s connection

-Why Kobe Bryant didn’t golf with Michael Jordan
+Why Kobe Bryant didn’t play golf with Michael Jordan

-Following the end of his illustrious career, Bryant became more of an open book with the media providing more of an insight into his life and mindset.
+Following the end of his illustrious career, Kobe Bryant became more of an open book with the media, providing insight into his life and mindset.

-During an interview with Jim Gray at the 2016 Milken Institute Global Conference, Bryant revealed to Gray that Jordan had invited him golfing during his final season.
-In response to that invitation, the former Lakers great voiced that wouldn’t play with the Hall of Famer because he knew would beat because Jordan has played for many years, and he hasn’t.
+During an interview at the 2016 Milken Institute Global Conference (h/t Essentially Sports), Bryant revealed to Jim Gray that Michael Jordan had invited him to golf during his final season.
+The former Lakers great said he wouldn’t play with the Hall of Famer because he knew Jordan had so much more practice on the links.

 “Michael and I had this conversation recently.
 He said, ‘Now that you are retiring, now you can come out with me and play golf.’
 I said no. He said, ‘You going to have to play golf.’
 I said, ‘Not with you, though.
 You have been playing since college.
 You want to get out there and just kill me.’
 I’m not a golfer, and I’m not going to play.
 I’m a realist.”Kobe Bryant on golfing with Michael Jordan in 2016

 The fact the 18-time All-Star didn’t want to compete in golf isn’t too surprising given his legendarily competitive nature.
 He simply knew he couldn’t compete with Jordan and didn’t want to put himself in any situation that might lead to a guaranteed loss.